coltorapps/builder/docs/src/app/docs/builders/page.md

   entities: [sectionEntity, textFieldEntity],
   entitiesExtensions: {
     section: {
-      childrenAllowed: ["textField"], // Set to `true` to allow any type.
+      // Can also be set to `true` to allow any children.
+      childrenAllowed: ["textField"],
     },
   },
 });